 Session consists of 8 lessons - 45 minutes each.

-Participant minimum is 3, maximum is 6 per class.
+Participants minimum is 2, maximum is 6 per class

 To download and print a copy of the Parent Participant Letter CLICK HERE or open tabs and read below.